rwu2359/FMPddr/README.md

 The RunCSV will stop and ask where the export.csv file is ( by default in the same folder as the DDR ) and the updateCSV will export the csv file and then switch to FileMaker and run the import script which refreshes the analysis.

 ####version history
-    1.3 16_06_08, changed window test for running DDR on remote file 1.2 16_05_31, minor timing tweaks
+    1.4 16_12_19, changed to point to key command to "refresh", rather than menu item index 1.3 16_06_08, changed window test for running DDR on remote file 1.2 16_05_31, minor timing tweaks
     1.1 16_05_30, initial release